chrisjohnson00/ControllerCallbackBundle/README.md

 ------------
 ### Installation by Composer

-Add ApiProfilerBundle bundle as a dependency to the composer.json of your application
+Add ControllerCallbackBundle bundle as a dependency to the composer.json of your application

     "require": {
         ...